 We know from experience that people who “put the company on ice” normally keep it there for about three years, keep paying professional fees, and then go and dissolve the company anyway.
 If that’s going to be you, then maybe you should take the easy option and just dissolve it now?
 You can always incorporate a new company later.

 If you do want to keep the company on ice (and not use it at all) we will discount our fees by 50%.
 However if the company is used, even if it’s for just one project earning one fee, then normal accounts are needed and normal fees will apply.
-OK, if it was genuinely only one project and one fee then you may not need to pay 100% of our standard costs, but it will be sometging close to 100%.
+OK, if it was genuinely only one project and one fee then you may not need to pay exactly 100% of our standard costs, but it will be something nearer to 100% than to 50%.